 - Passengers should wear face coverings at all times, covering the mouth and nose.

 - Hands should be washed or sanitized before and after using public transit.

 - High contact areas should be cleaned at the end of the transit line.

 Marin Transit, in partnership with all its contracted service providers, continues to follow the Marin County Environmental Health Services guidance for infection control in community spaces.
 We ask that riders review and follow the guidance outlined above as it relates to public transit services.
 These recommendations will remain in effect until further notice from the Health Office.
 Guidance will be reviewed and updated as necessary.

 For the latest information about COVID-19, please refer to the resources provided by the Marin Health and Human Services Department and the Centers for Disease Control and Prevention.

-At this time, the District is operating regular service and the only planned change is the suspension of Supplemental School Routes (routes numbered in the 100 series) and the Muir Woods Shuttle during school closures.
-Supplemental School service will resume when school closures are lifted.
+At this time, the District is operating regular service levels on local routes and, effective August 10, 2020, enhanced service on select Supplemental Routes (routes 117, 122, 135, 171).
+There are ongoing suspensions of select Supplemental School Routes (routes 113, 119, 125, 139, 145, 149, 151, 154) and the Muir Woods Shuttle during school closures.
+The District plans to restart select Supplemental School routes (routes 125, 145, 149, 151) when in-class instruction resumes.
 Please check www.marintransit.org/service-alerts for updates on any new information or service impacts related to COVID-19.